-If you're on a low income and receive certain benefits, and you need help to pay for a funeral you're responsible for arranging, you may qualify for a Funeral Expenses Payment in England and Wales.
+If you're on a low income and receive certain benefits, and you need help to pay for a funeral, you may qualify for a Funeral Expenses Payment in England and Wales.
 Call the Bereavement Service on 0800 151 2012 or visit gov.uk/funeral-payments to find out more.

-In Scotland, call Social Security Scotland on 0800 182 2222 or visit mygov.scot/funeral-support-payment/how-to-apply.
+In Scotland, call Social Security Scotland on 0800 182 2222 or visit mygov.scot/funeral-supportpayment/how-to-apply.